ralyodio/bmr/README.md

     ./build && ./start

-I've only tested with MacOS 10.8.4 so far, but these steps should work for Linux too.
+Bmr has been tested with MacOS 10.8.4 so far, but these steps should work for Linux too.
-If anyone can get this to work on Windows, let me the know the steps and I'll add them here.
+If anyone can get this to work on Windows, let me know the steps and I'll add them here.
 Once the app stablizes and basic functionality is working I will build packages to download and install.